-Margaret Adomako recently worked at the Kofi Annan International Peacekeeping Training Centre, where she supported West African peacekeepers.
-She has conducted research on post-conflict reconstruction in Côte d’Ivoire and conflict between farmers and herders in Ghana.
+Margaret Adomako worked at the Kofi Annan International Peacekeeping Training Centre, where she conducted research to support training programs designed for military, police, gendarmerie and civilian personnel deployed to peacekeeping missions in Africa.
+She also has studied post-conflict reconstruction in Côte d’Ivoire and conflict between farmers and herders in Ghana.
 A former field officer for the Environmental Protection Agency of Ghana, Margaret has volunteered with the Ghana Volunteer Agency, a nonprofit network that provides volunteers to organizations in need.
-She is a graduate of the University of Ghana and the recipient of a Kroc Institute Fellowship.
+She is a graduate of the University of Ghana.
+As a master of global affairs student, Margaret was the recipient of a Kroc Institute Fellowship.

 Jaclyn Elizabeth Biedronski served as a Peace Corps volunteer in Mozambique, where she taught English, led literacy interventions, and promoted youth empowerment and gender equality in local communities.
 She also is a former intern with Global Mamas in Ghana.
 A graduate of the University of Florida who is fluent in Spanish and Portuguese, Jaclyn holds a BA in international studies and a BS in psychology.
 As a student, she co-founded the journal Global Perspectives and a global studies student group.
 Jaclyn also has experience as a research assistant and behavioral aid for children on the autism spectrum.
-She is the recipient of a Don & Marilyn Keough Fellowship.
+As a student, she was the recipient of a Don & Marilyn Keough Fellowship.

 Belén Carriedo graduated cum laude from Washington State University with BA degrees in criminal justice and sociology.
 Driven by a passion to serve, she interned at Hospicio de Huerfano in Costa Rica; the Centre for Social Action in Bangalore, India; and at Good Neighbors in Santo Domingo, Dominican Republic.
 More recently she served as a Peace Corps volunteer in Fiji, where she worked as a community youth development organizer.
 In Fiji she conducted several Let Girls Learn initiatives, including a Take Back the Night event to raise awareness of gender-based violence.
 Belén is captivated by the power of women’s participation and engagement as a catalyst for change.
-She is fluent in Spanish and iTaukei, a native language of Fiji, and is a recipient of a Coca-Cola Global Affairs Fellowship.
+She is fluent in Spanish and iTaukei, a native language of Fiji.
+As a student, Belén was a recipient of a Coca-Cola Global Affairs Fellowship.

 Feature: Retracing the route to freedom

 María’s career has focused on human rights, development, and peacebuilding.
 She recently served as program officer, first for human rights and then for transitional justice and humanitarian assistance, at the Swedish International Development Agency in Bogotá, assisting with the implementation of Colombia’s peace agreement.
 She also interned with the German political foundation Konrad Adenauer and ProColombia, Colombia’s agency for the promotion of tourism and foreign investment.
 María holds a bachelor’s degree in public affairs and international relations and speaks Spanish and Portuguese.
-She is the recipient of a Kroc Institute Fellowship.
+As a student, María was the recipient of a Kroc Institute Fellowship.